elyiorgos/sleeppy/README.md

 7. Export data: Exports relevant clinical data to .csv files.

 ## How to run SleepPy
-SleepPy is designed for ease of use in a research environment, and therefore attempts to remove as much of the burden as possible from the user.
-The following syntax will run ``SleepPy`` in full and generate all necessary data and reports, saving all intermediate data in various folders. ``SleepPy`` can be run with both GeneActiv .bin files, as well as the raw .csv outputs of the GeneActiv software.
-Processing the .bin files adds a non trivial amount of processing time to the running of SleepPy, and for quick results we recommend using the .csv version where possible.
+SleepPy is designed for ease of use in a research environment and therefore attempts to remove as much of the burden as possible from the user.
+The following syntax will run ``SleepPy`` in full and generate all necessary data and reports. ``SleepPy`` can be run with both GeneActiv .bin files, as well as the raw .csv outputs of the GeneActiv software.
+Processing the .bin files adds a non trivial amount of processing time to the running of SleepPy, and for faster results we recommend using the .csv version where possible.

 ```sh
 from sleeppy.sleep import SleepPy